 Whatever you want to call it – rising action and falling action or build-up and climax – tension and release keeps readers invested in the outcome of your novel.
 Because balancing action and tension release is key:

-- Create a suitable amount of conflict and suspense for your genre: Your reader will naturally expect a greater amount of tension and suspense if your novel is a classic thriller.
-Less so if it is a rom-com.
+- Create a suitable amount of conflict and suspense for your genre: Your reader will naturally expect a greater amount of tension and suspense if your novel is a classic thriller

 - Have mini-resolutions along the way: It could work to have your story just keep building to a single epic showdown between protagonist and antagonist.
 But you can create variety and interest by having mini-conflicts and resolutions on the way to the central conflict resolving.

 - Combine different types of tension: Your story might pit your protagonist(s) against other characters, the environment, or an internal struggle.
 Alternatively, tension might arise more out of plot uncertainty rather than direct hostility.

 Many of the landmark novels of the last few centuries have built on their predecessors but also offered something new.
 Even though Jean Rhys’ Wide Sargasso Sea (1966) tells the story of a secondary character from Charlotte Brontë’s novel Jane Eyre, Rhys uses this to tell her own story about gender and racial politics.

 In doing so, Rhys recombines existing characters and existing worlds into something entirely her own.